-When the TTL33-A/TTL31-A system is powered from a three phase power distribution it is very important to keep a good balance in the load of each phase of the AC power.
+When the TT+ line arrays system is powered from a three phase power distribution it is very important to keep a good balance in the load of each phase of the AC power.
 It is very important to include subwoofers and satellites in power distribution calculation: both subwoofers and satellites shall be distributed between the three phases.